The final game of the Guinness Six Nations brought Scotland to Twickenham Stadium in the final clash of the series.

 Guests of The Green Room had one last surprise, post-match player Manu Tuilagi, who was welcomed into the facility and onto the stage.
 Some guests were even lucky enough to grab a selfie!
 Greig Laidlaw, a Scottish rugby player, also joined us and almost managed to go undetected at the back of the room!

-This August we will be back at Twickenham Stadium following the England Squad as they take on Ireland and Wales in warm-up games in preperation for the Rugby World Cup.
+This August we will be back at Twickenham Stadium following the England Squad as they take on Ireland and Wales in warm-up games in preparation for the Rugby World Cup.
 Will you be there?
+Take a look our Six Nations hospitality services for more information.